Industry Update for June 30, 2017

 How to Improve B2B Lead Quality in PPC

 PPC Hero’s Michael Knight knows that working towards lead quality can take some time and offers three helpful tips to help you get there.
-His first tip is to focus conversion reporting on CRM data, which allows you to find the specific keywords or ads that move an inquiry to a prospect.
+His first tip is to focus conversion reporting on CRM data, which allows you to find the specific keywords or paid ads that move an inquiry to a prospect.
 Knight’s second tip is to pre-quality users with your ad copy by testing out different lead offers and letting them know what they receive when they give you their information.
 His final tip is a simple one: test your landing pages.
 Even if it is a minor change like a slight title difference, you can change how you speak to your visitors and in turn effect the overall quality of your leads.
 Source: Michael Knight, PPC Hero

 Is the Free-Flow of Online Information at Risk?